 Previous vaccination may serve as justification; however, individuals vaccinated two (2) years or more prior to entering the program must produce titer results documenting immunity.
 These results must be obtained within the six (6) month period prior to the first day of the clinical externships (VTN 2998, VTN 3998, VTN 4998).
 Titer levels greater than 0.11 IU/mL are recommended by the CDC ACIP as evidence that an individual still has a detectable level of rabies virus-neutralizing antibodies.
-At this level, an immune-competent individual would be expected to mount a rapid response to a booster dose of rabies vaccine in the event of an exposure, precluding the need for rabies immune globulin during post-exposure prophylaxis.
-If a person with an occupational risk of rabies virus exposure does not have evidence of rabies virus neutralizing antibodies at a titer lower than WHO and CDC recommendations (>0.11 IU/mL), then they should receive a single booster dose of rabies vaccine.
+At this level, an immune-competent individual would be expected to mount a rapid response to a booster dose of rabies vaccine in the event of an exposure, precluding the need for rabies virus exposure does not have evidence of rabies virus neutralizing antibodies at a titer lower than WHO and CDC recommendations (>0.11 IU/mL), then they should receive a single booster dose of rabies vaccine.
 This booster must be completed prior to the first day of live animal handling in any clinical externship course.

-Individual Clinical Sites may require other vaccinations
+\\\\ Individual Clinical Sites may require other vaccinations